-- Composition: Three Non-executive Directors, Chief Executive, and the Deputy Chief Executive and Finance Director.
+Chief Executive and Finance Director.
 The Head of Internal Audit also attends all meetings.
-Other individuals such as the Operations Director, Chief Risk Officer, Head of Conduct & Compliance and Treasury Manager may be invited to attend all or part of any meeting as and when appropriate and necessary. - Main Functions: The Board has established a committee to be known as the Prudential Risk Committee to support it in achieving its objectives and in overseeing the management of prudential risk across the Society.
-The Committee advises the Board on the Society's overall risk appetite and tolerance.
-The Committee recommends the ICAAP, ILAAP and Lending Policies to the Board for approval.
+Other individuals such as the Operations Director, Chief Risk Officer, Head of Conduct & Compliance and Treasury Manager may be invited to attend all or part of any meeting as and when appropriate and necessary.

+Main Functions: The Committee is responsible for setting the Society's risk